othmandaha/printf/README.md

-this directory is dedicated to the tasks related to the project of printf
+this directory is dedicated to the tasks related to the project of printf ALX